 Construction Quality

 Almost all of the contenders in our lineup are super durable, made from robust materials, with reinforced bottom panels and heavy-duty seams.
 Most of the bags we tested are constructed from a high-denier laminate or high-denier ballistic nylon.
 Denier (also denoted as “D” behind a number) is the measure of a material's thread thickness and density, and a higher number corresponds to a thicker, sturdier, more durable fabric.
-Our lineup includes a wide range of possible bag fabrics, from heavy-duty expedition packs made of 1000-denier materials plus additional reinforced areas to easily compressible nylon bags.
-We are also pleased to note that many of the bags leverage recycled materials as well.
+Our lineup includes a wide range of bag fabrics, from heavy-duty expedition packs made of 1000-denier materials to thinner, but easily compressible nylon bags with additional reinforced areas.
+We are also pleased to note that many of the bags use recycled materials.

 The tried and true The North Face Base Camp set the tone for durability decades ago with its burly 1000-denier body material, and a similar heavy-duty construction has spread to several other manufacturers.
 Many of the top models in our fleet used at least a 900-denier nylon or polyester material throughout the duffel, with an additional reinforcement layer of at least 600-denier nylon on the bottom or other high-wear areas.
 One of our testers has used a Base Camp duffel on over 20 rugged expeditions to remote locations and in extreme conditions, and it's still going strong.

-With fabrics ranging from 300 to 900-denier, a majority of the bags tested are made from relatively similar durable materials.
-The Patagonia Black Hole, Gregory Alpaca, Nemo Double Haul, Base Camp Voyager, and Osprey Transporter are similarly sturdy, and many feature reinforced bottoms with thicker denier where bags take a lot of abuse.
-All of these bags also have strongly reinforced seams and include sturdy hardware.
+With fabrics ranging from 300 to 900 denier, the rest of the bags tested are made from relatively similar, durable materials.
+The Patagonia Black Hole, Gregory Alpaca, Nemo Double Haul, Base Camp Voyager, and Osprey Transporter are all sturdy enough to last for years, and many feature reinforced bottoms where bags take the most abuse.
+All of these bags have strongly reinforced seams and include sturdy hardware.
 The Black Hole and Alpaca also feature ripstop fabric to protect you against a worst-case scenario.

-The Peak Design bag is a very impressive model and clearly has a high level of craftsmanship and design that went into its creation.
+The Peak Design bag is a very impressive model, and was clearly designed with a high level of craftsmanship.
 We'd feel just as comfortable using it to lug gear around as to pack up for a business trip.
 It, too, used a 100% recycled 600-denier canvas and a thicker bottom liner.
-While we had no complaints about the overall construction quality upon examination or issues regarding its durability, we were disappointed to note that the supposedly weatherproof zippers failed to stop water from entering the bag and side pockets.
+While we had no complaints about the overall construction or durability, we were disappointed to find that the supposedly weatherproof zippers failed to keep water out of the bag and its side pockets.
 Nevertheless, we still thought the Peak Design felt durable and well-made.

 Weight-to-Volume Ratio